 Though travelers assume hotels are safe places, the truth is that people with bad intentions can come and go quite easily in most hotels.
 But a few tactics can help older travelers, who are often seen as better targets, protect their belongings.
 One tip Dahl offers is this: Don't put the "clean my room" sign on your hotel door.

 "Those signs are an open invitation to let people know that the room is empty," she said.
 Thieves know that travelers usually leave their passports, extra money and jewelry in their rooms, and they know how to jimmy open locks.
 You don't want to advertise that you're not there.
 Instead, call the front desk on the way out and let them know you'll be leaving and that they can send someone up to clean the room.

-A few other hotel tips recommended by AARP include keeping the security chain on your door locked whenever you're in the room, asking for a room near the elevator (more foot traffic will deter thieves) and staying away from ground-floor rooms where window entry is possible.
+A few other hotel tips recommended by AARP include engaging the security chain on your door whenever you're in the room, asking for a room near the elevator (more foot traffic will deter thieves) and staying away from ground-floor rooms where window entry is possible.

 Like it or not, older folks tend to have more sensitive tummies and are frequently on restricted diets.
 It's understandable to want to forget those facts while away from home, but doing so could have undesirable side effects.
 Forget the days you could eat a plateful of heavy bratwurst in Germany or spicy vindaloo in India.
 Unless you want to spend more time in your hotel room than out and about, you'll probably want to keep the heavy, spicy or cheesy items to a minimum.

 Also, Dahl points out that some medications don't interact well with certain foods.
 For instance, you don't want to eat bananas if you're on an ACE inhibitor.
 If you are taking any medication, call your doctor before you leave for a trip to find out if certain foods popular in your destination are off limits.

 Mind Your Meds